Lee N. Price

 Here he is boys!
 Here he is world!
 It's Lee!

-Born in Ramat Gan, Israel and raised in Westchester, New York, I’ve been performing since before I knew what an “inside voice” was.
+A nice jewish boy born in Ramat Gan, Israel and raised in Westchester, New York, I’ve been performing since before I knew what an “inside voice” was.
 From belting the High School Musical and Cheetah Girls catalogs in a Cinderella gown at the ripe age of 7 years old (with the emotional intensity and vibrato of Patti LuPone, naturally), it was clear early on that theatre wasn’t just a phase.
-My parents eventually agreed, and said —in thick Israeli accents—“Okay… let’s see where this goes.”
+My parents eventually agreed, and said —“Okay… let’s see where this goes.”

-As the love child of a Patti Lupone, Josh Gad, and a Nathan Lane ménage à trois, I am equal parts lovable goofball and belty Broadway menace (with a sprinkle of a tap dancing hoofer).
+As the unclaimed love child of a Patti Lupone, Nathan Lane, and a Josh Gad ménage à trois, I am equal parts lovable goofball and belty Broadway menace (with a sprinkle of a tap dancing hoofer).

-I earned my BM in Music Theatre with an Arts Management minor from Baldwin Wallace University and shortly after graduating joined the original touring cast of the Beetlejuice 1st National Tour, understudying Otho and the titular role of Beetlejuice.
-Fun fact (and favorite flex): I became the youngest actor in the show’s history to play Beetlejuice at just 23 years old.
+I earned my BM in Music Theatre with an Arts Management minor from Baldwin Wallace University and shortly after graduating became an original touring cast member of the "Beetlejuice" 1st National Tour, understudying Otho and the titular role of Beetlejuice.
+Fun fact (and subtle flex): I became the youngest actor in the show’s history to play Beetlejuice at just 23 years old.

 Thanks for indulging in my campy babble.
-Let’s make something fabulous (and a little unhinged) together.
+And I hope we have the chance to make something fabulous (and a little unhinged) together.

 Reviews